Dr Kyoko Kobatake

 I value kindness, compassion and social justice in my work as well as in my private life, and my professional approach is rooted in my genuine interest in each individual's stories.
-My therapeutic style is trauma-informed, responsive and creative.
+My therapeutic style is trauma-informed, responsive, exploratory and creative.
 I base my work on the understanding that all human experiences are multi-sensory, and am learning more about body-based work and the neurobiology of trauma.

 - Why would you see me? -

 Alongside my training in various therapy modalities, I have degrees in psychoanalytic theories and psychology.
 I have researched extensively in impact of childhood trauma, both historic and ongoing, and in particular in how it may affect development and relationships.
-While there are many counsellors and psychotherapists offering to work with a range of difficulties, it is helpful and more effective to seek a professional who specialises in trauma work if you feel your difficulties are related to a difficult event or series of events that you have experienced.
+While there are many counsellors and psychotherapists offering to work with a range of difficulties, it may be helpful and more effective to seek a professional who specialises in trauma work if you feel your difficulties are related to a significant event or series of events that you have experienced.

 Similarly, therapeutic work with children and young people require particular understanding of how developing brains, bodies and minds work.
 I have specialised in this area of work and can draw on different methods including use of creative arts and play to foster therapeutic space for younger clients.